 Prelude to the Battle

-Since June 11, Major-General Edward Braddock at the head of a British force totalling some 2,200 men was wearily advancing through the forests of the Alleghenies in an expedition against Fort Duquesne (present-day Pittsburgh, Pennsylvania) which he planned to wrest from the French.
-On June 19, he selected 1,200 picked troops, leaving Dunbar at the head of the baggage train and he resumed his advance on Fort Duquesne.
+Since June 11, 1755, Major-General Edward Braddock had been advancing through the forests of the Alleghenies at the head of a British force totaling some 2,200 men in an expedition against Fort Duquesne (present-day Pittsburgh, Pennsylvania) in order to wrest it from the French.
+On June 19, he selected 1,200 picked troops, leaving Colonel Dunbar at the head of the baggage train and resumed his advance on Fort Duquesne.

-On July 7, Braddock's column reached the mouth of Turtle Creek, a stream which enters the Monongahela about 13 km from its junction with the Allegheny River and thus from Fort Duquesne.
+On July 7, Braddock's column reached the mouth of Turtle Creek, a stream entering the Monongahela about 13 km from its junction with the Allegheny River where Fort Duquesne was located.
 The direct and shortest way lay through a difficult country and a dangerous defile.
 Accordingly, Braddock preferred to ford the Monongahela twice in order to reach his destination.

 The French decided to ambush the advancing British column with some 900 men.

 On July 8, early in the morning, the French detachment left Fort Duquesne.
 Meanwhile, Braddock's column was also on the move.